1jour1vin

 Terroirs

-granitic soils producing "gore," an ochre-colored sand that provides natural drainage for rainwater
+granitic soils that produce "gore," an ochre-colored sand that provides natural drainage for rainwater

 Viticulture